pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Append a new sentence to the end of the first paragraph as follows:</p>

 <p>
-The root of a document’s object hierarchy is the catalog dictionary, located by means of the <b>Root</b> entry in the trailer of the PDF file (see 7.5.5, "File trailer").
-The catalog dictionary contains references to other objects defining the document’s contents, outline, article threads, named destinations, and other attributes.
+The root of a document's object hierarchy is the catalog dictionary, located by means of the <b>Root</b> entry in the trailer of the PDF file (see 7.5.5, "File trailer").
+The catalog dictionary contains references to other objects defining the document's contents, outline, article threads, named destinations, and other attributes.
 In addition, it contains information about how the document shall be displayed on the screen, such as whether its outline and thumbnail page images shall be displayed automatically and whether some location other than the first page shall be shown when the document is opened.
 "Table 29 — Entries in the catalog dictionary" shows the entries in the catalog dictionary.
 <ins onMouseEnter="mouseEnter(this)" data-issue="439" data-iso="approved">For encrypted documents, the catalog dictionary shall not be in an object stream (see 7.5.7 Object streams).</ins>
 </p>